"I'll be right back," my date says. "I'm just going to go to the bathroom."

 Reading out something in another language in a supermarket and listening back to the translation?
 That's a no brainer.
 Asking for directions while holding out your phone?
 Sure.

-But the idea that this could truly eliminate language?
+But the idea that this could truly eliminate language barriers?
 Meh, it still felt like a bit of a long-shot.

 Now, almost two years after its campaign launched, the Pilot earbuds are ready to hit mass production and ship around the globe.
 And since this is a relatively new technology, I could think of no better way to put them to the test than with a total stranger in a date scenario.